SIG Biomedical Image Registration (SIG-BIR)

 In addition, we want to develop best practices and educational initiatives to facilitate entry into the field of image registration and open community for more diverse participation.
 In particular, we plan to enable research from low-income countries through sponsored access to GPU cloud computing for training registration networks in a federated data-privacy-preserving way.

-Mattias Heinrich (Treasurer)
+Mattias Heinrich (President)

 University of Lübeck, Germany